Harry1993/notes/README.md

 *	Listen Pandora, use `pianobar`.
 Refer to [this](https://linuxcritic.wordpress.com/2013/09/08/pianobar-command-line-pandora-client-howto/).
 Type your password in `~/.config/pianobar/password` and `gpg` it.
 *	Before use xfig, run `source /sw/bin/init.sh`.
 *	VPN over SSH: `sshuttle -r username@sshserver 0/0`.
+*	Use `nload` to monitor network.
+*	Burn ISO file to a flash drive or disk, use `dd`.
+See [this](http://osxdaily.com/2012/03/13/burn-an-iso-image-from-the-command-line/).

+## OpenVPN on Ubuntu

+*	Setup an OpenVPN server, use this script `wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh`.
+If VPN is connected without Internet access, run `sudo ip route add default via xxx.xxx.xxx.xxx`.
+See [this](https://askubuntu.com/questions/667544/vpn-client-routing-when-use-this-connection-only-for-resources-on-its-network).

+*	Connect to an OpenVPN server, check [this](https://www.linux.com/learn/configure-linux-clients-connect-openvpn-server) out.

 ## MATLAB